amirnootfound/portfolio/README.md

 - **Design and Development**: The entire site was designed and developed from me.
 - **Interactivity**: Includes animations and user interactions to demonstrate my frontend development skills.
 - **Responsiveness**: The website is responsive and optimized for different screen sizes and devices.
-- **Typography**: The font you see on WebSite is - San Francisco "Text" and "Display" fonts (SF Pro Text, Display) by Apple.
-It looks great isn't it?
+- **Typography**: The font you see on WebSite is - San Francisco "Text" and "Display" fonts (SF Pro Text, SF Pro Display) by Apple.

 ## Technologies Used